 Online donations and event registrations are processed by affiliated vendors, including PayPal, Click & Pledge, EventBrite and TSYS.
 Credit card and other information you provide when making an online donation is provided directly to the third-party vendor for the purpose of processing and recording gifts.
 All credit card information is encrypted at the time of processing and not stored for further use.

 We do not sell online information that is collected from our donors and friends.
 We sometimes share information with third-party vendors and service providers or with other organizations that may occasionally be commercial in nature if we determine there is a benefit to our members and friends.
 We may share personal information with our funders to report our programmatic progress.
-We may disclose your information to third party representatives with whom we contract to update our files.
+We may disclose your information to third-party representatives with whom we contract to update our files.
 We may use any information you disclose to us or in online applications to process your donations or to call, mail and market information about our work to you.
 We may also publicize your name, your category of support in our honor roll of donors, annual report and/or other donor recognition publications, which are publicly available, unless you specifically ask to remain anonymous.

 In certain cases, we will obtain your permission to disclose before, during or after our site collects your user information.
 Permission may be granted to us in the donations you make to us or in other forms that you complete online or offline.

 We provide information to third-party vendors for updating and marketing purposes as described in this policy in support of our goals and objectives.
 We do not sell, trade, rent or otherwise provide any of your information to other organizations, except for the sole benefit of our work, as when information is provided to mailing service providers.
 Also, although unlikely, we may be required by law enforcement or judicial authorities to provide information to the appropriate governmental authorities.
-In these cases, we will provide this information as and to the extent we have determined that the disclosure of any such information is legally required.
+In these cases, we will provide this information to the extent we have determined that the disclosure of any such information is legally required.

 Our site is hosted on Heroku.
 Heroku “is designed to protect customers from threats by applying security controls at every layer from physical to application, isolating customer applications and data, and with its ability to rapidly deploy security updates without customer interaction or service interruption.”
 You can read Heroku’s security policy here.

 We operate secure data networks protected by industry standard firewall and password protection systems.
-Our databases, including the system administrations logs, are password protected.
+Our databases, including the system administration logs, are password-protected.
 The information you provide is stored in a secure location and is used and disclosed only as set forth in this policy.
 User information is accessible only to designated staff who need the information to perform a specific function or task related to our mission, such as gift recording, assisting and communicating with donors, or providing donors with reports and receipts.

 Our online giving page is a secure site, evidenced by the lock icon located on user browser pages.
 Our application systems are similarly secured and data sent over our systems is encrypted.
 Our systems make it difficult for your information to be stolen or intercepted while it is being transferred over the Internet and while it is stored on our system.
 However, no encryption system can guarantee perfect security with the Internet.

 Opt-Out.
-If you have do not wish to receive communications from us, you may unsubscribe at any time.
+If you do not wish to receive communications from us, you may unsubscribe at any time.

 "Do Not Track Requests."
 Your Internet browser and mobile device may allow you to adjust your browser settings so that “do not track” requests are sent to the websites you visit.
 We respect your wishes and will not track user activity once “do not track” signals have been activated.